Errors in Numerical Methods

 Input data errors occur during the measurement or input of data.
 These errors are often due to limitations in measurement devices or human error.

-Simple Example of Input Data Error:
+Example: Simple Input Data Error

 Measuring the length of a room with a tape measure marked in centimeters.
 If the actual length is 5.23 m, but you read and record it as 5.2 m, the input data error is:

-Input Data Error=Actual Value−Measured Value=5.23 m−5.2 m=0.03 m Advanced Example of Input Data Error:
+Input Data Error=Actual Value−Measured Value=5.23 m−5.2 m=0.03 m Example: Advanced Input Data Error

 Measuring the temperature of a room using a thermometer with 0.1°C precision.
 If the actual temperature is 22.73°C, but you read and record it as 22.7°C, the input data error is: